zarr-developers/VirtualiZarr/docs/usage.md

 The full Zarr model (for a single group) includes multiple arrays, array names, named dimensions, and arbitrary dictionary-like attrs on each array.
 Whilst the duck-typed `ManifestArray` cannot store all of this information, an `xarray.Dataset` wrapping multiple `ManifestArray`s maps neatly to the Zarr model.
 This is what the virtual dataset we opened represents - all the information in one entire Zarr group, but held as references to on-disk chunks instead of as in-memory arrays.

-The problem of combining many legacy format files (e.g. netCDF files) into one virtual Zarr store therefore becomes just a matter of opening each file using `open_virtual_dataset` and using [xarray's various combining functions](https://docs.xarray.dev/en/stable/user-guide/combining.html) to combine them into one aggregate virtual dataset.
+The problem of combining many archival format files (e.g. netCDF files) into one virtual Zarr store therefore becomes just a matter of opening each file using `open_virtual_dataset` and using [xarray's various combining functions](https://docs.xarray.dev/en/stable/user-guide/combining.html) to combine them into one aggregate virtual dataset.

 ## Combining virtual datasets

-In general we should be able to combine all the datasets from our legacy files into one using some combination of calls to `xarray.concat` and `xarray.merge`.
+In general we should be able to combine all the datasets from our archival files into one using some combination of calls to `xarray.concat` and `xarray.merge`.
 For combining along multiple dimensions in one call we also have `xarray.combine_nested` and `xarray.combine_by_coords`.
 If you're not familiar with any of these functions we recommend you skim through [xarray's docs on combining](https://docs.xarray.dev/en/stable/user-guide/combining.html).

 Let's create two new netCDF files, which we would need to open and concatenate in a specific order to represent our entire dataset.